Home

 Original Base Price$1,299

-Apple didn’t plan for the first Intel iMac to be a major redesign.
+Apple didn’t plan for the first Intel iMac to be a significant redesign.
 In fact, they wanted to make the switch to Intel as quietly as possible, making the polycarbonate strikingly similar to the iMac G5.
 The essential difference was in the processor.
 The limitations of the PowerPC platform were becoming apparent, and Apple desperately needed more powerful CPUs.
 This made the switch to Intel a necessity.

 Connectivity is similar to the previous generation, with three USB 2.0 ports, two Firewire ports, and Apple Airport Extreme WiFi.
 New features like the Apple “iSight” webcam were standard on the polycarbonate iMac.
 Additionally, this model featured a mini-DVI port for connecting an external monitor.